Spotlight

 If users can’t find it, it doesn’t exist.

-Users were struggling to find resources on our platform and this was problematic because it created a poor user experience, and what’s worse, since our revenue depended on the number of services requested by participants—many of which came directly from our platform—any navigation difficulties led to a loss in business.
+Users were struggling to find resources on our platform.
+This was problematic because not only was it a poor user experience, but we might be losing potential revenue.
+Our revenue depended on the services requested by participants, many of which came directly from our platform; thus, any navigation difficulties would lead to a loss in business.

 How did we get here?

 Our platform was about ten years old.
-Over time, new features were added without modifications to the navigation because of the same old story: we didn't have time!
-As a result, the menu grew longer and longer, making it more difficult for users to find things.
-The UI structure became unsustainable as we continued to cram more stuff into the limited real estate on the screen.
-We decided to tackle the problem with a systematic approach through a complete redesign.
+Over time, new features were added without modifications to the UI because of the same old story: we didn't have time!
+As a result, the menu grew longer and longer, and new content was “squeezed” into the page without rearranging the page structure, making it more difficult for users to find things.
+The UI structure became unsustainable as we continued to slap more stuff into the UI.
+We decided to tackle the problem with a systematic approach through a holistic redesign.

 Design Brief